 Find Someone That Knows More Than You Do

 Experimenting with your bike may not be enough.
 You'll need help from someone who's been in the industry longer than you have.
-A bicycle shop owner or an experienced bicycle mechanic.
+A shop owner or an experienced bicycle repairman.

 Shadowing someone who's already in the industry will help you gain access to knowledge that you won't find on your own.
 A mentor can help guide you through your first few attempts and help you to avoid making common mistakes.

 As a rookie bike mechanic, it's a good idea to get as educated as possible, especially in today’s competitive society.